 Raymond M. Brown has decades of experience as a highly respected civil and criminal litigator.
 He focuses his practice in white collar criminal defense, international human rights compliance, internal investigations, and complex commercial litigation on behalf of individuals, corporations, and government entities.
 He counsels foreign and domestic multinationals on a broad range of corporate risk management, governance, and transactional issues.
-He has been a leader in the development of the practice of law concerning the regulation and enforcement of business requirements for human rights compliance, both domestically and on the international stage.
+He has been active in the development of the practice of law concerning the regulation and enforcement of business requirements for human rights compliance, both domestically and on the international stage.

 Raymond has extensive experience as a trial lawyer, including numerous high-profile cases.
 He represented U.S. Senator Robert Menendez as defense co-counsel in a public corruption and bribery case brought by the U.S. government, which ended in a hung jury, subsequent mistrial, and dismissal of charges against Senator Menendez.
 His other prominent cases have included the nine-month trial involving former U.S. Secretary of Labor Raymond J. Donovan and the successful eight-year defense of senior executives of a major multinational corporation charged with environmental violations.
 Raymond has also represented a large municipality in COVID-19 related litigation.